francois2metz/trello-calendar/README.md

 The HTML/JS only page is no more available.
 If node is node your cup of tea, you can use the tag html-only.

+## Disclaimer

+Trello is a registered trademark of Fog Creek Software, Inc. This service is not affiliated with Fog Creek Software, Inc.

 ## License

 (c) 2012 François de Metz